Previous Post: Gowrie Park To Cradle Mountain

-Some of the Dove Lake path is wood boardwalk and some – as the image below shows – is stone.
-Some stretches have a wire mesh nailed on top to provide better traction for walkers of the eight-kilometer Dove Lake Circuit, clearly the most popular of the walks in the park.
+Some of the Dove Lake Circuit is a wood boardwalk with other sections – as the image below shows – in stone.
+Some stretches have a wire mesh nailed on top to provide better traction for walkers of the eight-kilometer Dove Lake trail, clearly the most popular of the walks in the park.

 Revised objective: do the walk around the lake!
 I had already down the most difficult bit of the circuit – the steep up and down walk across the peninsula on my way to the south end of the lake.
 (Note: I had started on the right side of the chart and was making my way to the left side.)

 From different angles, the peaks seemed to shrink or get higher relative to each other.
 The actual figures go like this:

 As I walked along the east side of the lake back to the starting point I looked back more than once to take a look at the series of iconic peaks that define the park.

 The photo below looks over the lake toward the boathouse on the west side; the stretch of the shore with gravel is where it is.
 I took this shot from Glacier Rock, a dramatic viewpoint that comes up near the end of the walk if, like me, you have done it counter-clockwise.